MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-web-capture.md

    `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Discardable\PostSetup\Component Categories64\`

-3. Delete the following subkeys (These are the cached BHO IE objects related to the Web Recorder).
+3. Delete the following two subkeys (These are the cached BHO IE objects related to the Web Recorder).
 This forces Internet Explorer to recache next launch.

-   **{00021493-0000-0000-C000-000000000046}**
+   **{00021493-0000-0000-C000-000000000046}** <br>
    **{00021494-0000-0000-C000-000000000046}**

 To ensure browser launches the 64-bit version instead of 32-bit, do the following to the IEXPLORE.EXE key: